 Although the submissions are in the public domain, the community would need to navigate a complex RC website and review 100s of pages of text to come into contact with their contents.
 Over the course of the 28 months between 8 October 2018 to 1 March 2021, the RC held 23 public hearings involving 641 witnesses, and received 10,574 public submissions.

-This page includes a depository of poems produced for this project, which represent different perspectives including: aged care residents, their families, and the workforce, and use a combination of found poetry methods including erasure (also known as blackout) and concrete.
+This page includes a depository of poems produced for this project, which represent different perspectives including: aged care residents, their families, and the workforce, and use a combination of found poetry methods including concrete poetry and the use of other methods for visualising poetry e.g. collage.

 Visualising Poetry: Using collage & concrete poetry techniques to create visual found poetry